oblador/react-native-keychain/README.md

 * `ANY` - no security guarantees needed (default value); Credentials can be stored in FB Secure Storage;
 * `SECURE_SOFTWARE` - requires for the key to be stored in the Android Keystore, separate from the encrypted data;
 * `SECURE_HARDWARE` - requires for the key to be stored on a secure hardware (Trusted Execution Environment or Secure Environment).
 Read [this article](https://developer.android.com/training/articles/keystore#ExtractionPrevention) for more information.

+### Use StrongBox (Android only)

+[StrongBox](https://developer.android.com/training/articles/keystore#HardwareSecurityModule) is an implementation of the Keymaster HAL that resides in a hardware security module.
+In order to prevent errors with different hardwares and keep the same encryptation method through all android devices, it's possible to skip the usage of it.

+If the option `useStrongBox` is set as `false`, the security key would be generated using the regular service.
+Default: `true`

 ### Options